pi-hole/docs/docs/ftldns/configfile.md

 Use this option to disable deep CNAME inspection.
 This might be beneficial for very low-end devices

+#### `BLOCK_ESNI=true|false` {#block_esni data-toc-label='ESNI blocking'}

+[Encrypted Server Name Indication (ESNI)](https://tools.ietf.org/html/draft-ietf-tls-esni-06) is certainly a good step into the right direction to enhance privacy on the web.
+It prevents on-path observers, including ISPs, coffee shop owners and firewalls, from intercepting the TLS Server Name Indication (SNI) extension by encrypting it.
+This prevents the SNI from being used to determine which websites users are visiting.

+ESNI will obviously cause issues for `pixelserv-tls` which will be unable to generate matching certificates on-the-fly when it cannot read the SNI.
+Cloudflare and Firefox are already enabling ESNI.
+According to the IEFT draft (link above), we can easily restore `piselserv-tls`'s operation by replying `NXDOMAIN` to `_esni.` subdomains of blocked domains as this mimics a "not configured for this domain" behavior.

 ---

 ### Statistics settings